Birch Tree in a Storm

-Birch Tree in a Storm (Norwegian - Bjerk i storm) is an 1849 oil painting by the Norwegian artist Johan Christian Dahl, measuring 92 by 72 cm.
-It is owned by the Bergen Billedgalleri, now part of the KODE in Bergen.
-It shows a tree seen by the artist during a descent into Måbøgaldene on the way to Eidfjord.
+Birch Tree in a Storm (Bjerk i storm) is an 1849 oil painting by the Norwegian artist Johan Christian Dahl, measuring 92x72 cm.
+It is owned by the Bergen Billedgalleri, now part of the KODE Kunstmuseer og komponisthjem, an art and culture museum based in Bergen.
+It shows a tree seen by the artist during a descent into Måbøgaldene in the Måbødalen valley on the way to Eidfjord.